 I’m actually almost embarrassed about our banking system here.
 Procuring an account is sometimes difficult.
 The Association of Americans Resident Overseas is a great organization.
 T

-hey noticed a number of customers were having a terrible time opening bank accounts abroad.
-Even having U. S. banks closing down bank accounts if someone used an offshore address.
+I noticed a number of customers were having a terrible time opening bank accounts abroad, even having U. S. banks closing down bank accounts if someone used an offshore address.
 It's gotten tough to get a bank account.
 You have to jump through a lot of hoops.

 Why most offshore banks won't let you open an account>/h3>